Some useful tips on estimating projects, your value and project management for freelancers and agencies

 It is also important to note, I often do rely on unquantifiable “gut-feel” when making self-value calculations.
 There is always something specific about each case, so there can’t be 100% clear cut formula for every case.

-company income taxes in certain tax systems), VAT etc. expenses.
-You need to keep your billing value and your self-value separate, and calculate your billing value at the time when you are making a proposition or estimate for customer, project etc. This will help to ensure that your self-value needs to be adjusted only when your actual self-value changes, and that the expenses you have no control over like taxes on specific income are separate, and covered by what you bill, not from your profit margin.
+company income taxes in certain tax systems), VAT, and similar expenses.
+You need to keep your billing value and your self-value separate and calculate your billing value at the time when you are making a proposition or estimate for customer, project, etc. This will help to ensure that your self-value needs to be adjusted only when your actual self-value changes, and that the expenses you have no control over like taxes on specific income are separate, and covered by what you bill, not from your profit margin.

 Resource pool and tracking resource availability

 Another important thing to keep a keen eye on is your resource pool.
-Resource pool is total sum of all assets you have available or occupied that you can utilize to deliver services or products.
-Resource pool includes all assets immediately available, for example — hours of work you can do in certain period of time, cash reserve, technical resources (like servers, etc), literally anything you can imagine that might be useful for operations.
-Itemize and track availability of each available resource as often as you can.
+A resource pool is the total sum of all assets you have available or occupied that you can utilize to deliver services or products.
+Resource pool includes all assets immediately available, for example — hours of work you can do in a certain time, cash reserve, technical resources (like servers, etc), literally anything you can imagine that might be useful for operations.
+Itemize and track the availability of each available resource as often as you can.
 This will help you maintain a healthy overview of your operation.

-In certain scenarios you might be able to “overbook” yourself by literally borrowing from future.
-Concept is easy to illustrate with analogy:
+In certain scenarios, you might be able to “overbook” yourself by literally borrowing from the future.
+The concept is easy to illustrate with an analogy:

 You have a project with deadline 60 days from now, and in your resource pool for current period (month) you have allocated 120 of 160 hours for this project.